edwardslabs/POPM/README.md

 The basic config.yaml file can be broken down as follows:

 ####Server
-* name: This should be the name of your IRC network. (e.x.
-GameSurge)
+* name: This should be the name of your IRC network (e.g. GameSurge)
 * host: The uplink IP address or hostname
 * port: The port to connect to
 * self-server-host-name: What POPM will identify itself as to the uplink